Good2Go Travel Insurance review

 - Medical care

 - Payment for your hospitalisation and medical needs

 - Reschedule your travel plans in case your trip is cancelled or postponed due to an emergency

 Travel Guard™ offers emergency assistance with a simple telephone call 24/7.
 You also have the luxury of reversing the call charges when you call the Travel Guard™ from certain countries.

 Cover for Senior Travellers: Because many seniors have pre-existing health conditions, as a result of their advanced age, a lot of insurers do not offer them travel insurance.
 This is not the case with Good2Go.
-Now, even senior travellers can enjoy affordable and comprehensive travel insurance.
+Now, even older travellers can enjoy affordable and comprehensive seniors travel insurance.
 This ensures seniors have peace of mind when travelling overseas, as the insurance offers cover for non-refundable prepaid travel arrangements, emergency expenses, overseas medical expenses, accidental death, loss of income, travel delay and much more.

 Good2Go Travel Insurance options

 Good2Go Travel Insurance offers a wide range of policies and you are sure to find one that suits your needs and budget.